Against the Law (1997 film)

-Against the Law is a 1997 American action crime directed by Jim Wynorski and starring Nick Mancuso, Nancy Allen and Richard Grieco.
+Against the Law is a 1997 American action films directed by Jim Wynorski and starring Nick Mancuso, Nancy Allen and Richard Grieco.

 Plot

 In California, a homeless and mentally ill man, Rex, comes to believe he is a gunfighter from the American Old West, and heads for Los Angeles.
 While travelling, he begins a murder spree, and his victims include police officers.
 He becomes fixated on Los Angeles police officer John Shepard, who is in the news after killing a drug dealer in a shootout, and news anchor Maggie Hewitt, who broke the story.
 He terrorizes Hewitt before arriving in Los Angeles, where he challenges Shepard to a Western-style showdown at high noon.